danwells96/ARISES/DocFiles/Final Design.md

 ### Architecture

-Much like in the client design the app consists of 4 main sections which overlap and can be brought to the front with only one click, and a bi-focal display to show blood glucose level.
+Exactly as in the client design the app consists of 4 main sections which overlap and can be brought to the front with only one click, as well as a bi-focal display to show blood glucose level.
 There is also a settings button in the top left which will redirect the user to the iOS settings menu for customisation.
-Ultimately it may be better for clicking on that button to produce a pop-up in which settings can be altered, however that would not have been feasible to implement within our timeframe.

 ### Insulin